mhorga/mhorga.github.io/_posts/2016-06-23-using-metalkit-part-15.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/chapter15_4.gif "4")

 Now this is what I call a realistic planet surface!
+Many thanks again to [Chris](https://twitter.com/_psonice) for his assistance.
 The [source code](https://github.com/MetalKit/metal) is posted on Github as usual.

 Until next time!